The Algorithms logo

 return self._K_matrix[i1, i2]

-# Get sample's error
+# Get error for sample

 def _e(self, index):